opensesamemedia/syncstage-docs/docs/ios-integration.md

 __Security Notice__

 _We strongly recommend storing applicationSecretKey securely in your backend and provide it as a parameter at SyncStage SDK object instantiation.
-Having implemented the supply of the applicationSecretKey from your protected backend, you can remove that parameter from .plist._
+Having implemented the supply of the applicationSecretKey from your protected backend, you can remove that parameter from the .plist._

 ### 5. Integrate the SyncStage class with your app.